NEW MEMBER OFFER!

 The quad’s equalization/distribution comes in handy when the anchor relies on two pieces of equivalent strength—it distributes the load equally between the pieces.

-The quad has a wide range of self-equalization between the two overhand knots—i.e., it accounts for changes in the direction of forces at a belay.
+The quad has a wide range of self-equalization between the two overhand knots.
+It accounts for changes in the direction of forces at a belay.
 If using two pieces whose strength is difficult to assess—older bolts, screws in sub-par ice, etc.—move the overhand knots closer together to reduce extension and the range over which the quad distributes forces (or self-equalizes).

 Three-Point Quads

-At certain stances, a three-point quad makes sense.
+At certain stances, a three-point quad anchor makes sense.
 Here’s how to rig it:

-• Unfurl your cord, double it (without yet tying the overhand knots), and then clip each two-stranded loop into your two smallest/weakest pieces.
+• Unfurl your cord/sling and double it, without yet tying the overhand knots.
+Then clip each two-stranded loop into your two smallest/weakest pieces.

 • Pull the sling down to tension it and tie an overhand below the two pieces; they are now equalized, with two strands hanging between the pieces.